Chicago Pulmonary Embolism Lawyer

 An air embolism caused by a catheter or IV has a 30% mortality rate in patients.
 However, even those who survive may have injuries that cause permanent damage.

 Some of the symptoms and complications of an air embolism are:

 - Brain damage

-Healthcare professionals such as nurses and doctors are well trained on how to prevent air embolism and how to monitor for them during surgeries and medical procedures.Some preventive measures are:
+Healthcare professionals such as nurses and doctors are well trained on how to prevent air embolism and deep vein thrombosis as well as how to monitor for them during surgeries and medical procedures.Some preventive measures include the following:

 - Use proper IV and injection procedures to ensure no air is allowed into the patient’s blood.